avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 ### Xcode command line tools

 You need to download Xcode Command Line tools.
-It comes with Xcode but if you don't want to install full Xcode development package, you can run in a terminal : `xcode-select --install` and then click `Install` rather than `Get Xcode`.
+It comes with Xcode but if you don't want to install full Xcode developpement package, you can run in a terminal : `xcode-select --install` and then click `Install` rather than `Get Xcode`.

 ### gettext

 You also need the GNU tool `gettext`.
-You can install it from several package managers, but it doesn't seem to work with `brew` when I am writing this.
+You can install it from several package managers, but it doesn't seem to work with `brew` when I am wrinting this.
 So I built it from sources.
 Get the source here : [https://www.gnu.org/software/gettext/](https://www.gnu.org/software/gettext/)
 And follow the README instruction to build it.